kyl3david/masstransit-test/README.md

         ```c#
         namespace Consumer.Consumers
         ```
-    3. Message.cs **NB the namespace of the message needs to be the same on all projects, is gets send with the message and used to identify which messages will be consumed**.
+    3. RabbitMessage.cs **NB the namespace of the message needs to be the same on all projects, is gets send with the message and used to identify which messages will be consumed**.
         ```c#
         namespace Company.Contracts
+        {
+            public record RabbitMessage
+            {
+                public int Count { get; set; }
+                public string Value { get; init; }
+            }
+        }
         ```
 5. Add `ILogger` to `RabbitMessageConsumer.cs` to visualize when a message comes through.
     ```c#